-Prioritize security when acquiring, developing, and maintaining information systems:
+10. Prioritise security when acquiring, developing, and maintaining information systems

-According to the ISO 27001, security should be considered during all stages of an information system.
-From the onset of information systems, security controls should be a part of business requirements to prevent loss or misuse of information.
+ISO 27001 states that security should be considered at every level of an information system.
+From the moment you set up a new system, your business requirements should include security controls to prevent the loss or misuse of information.

-Develop an effective approach for managing information security incidents:
+12. Develop an effective approach for managing information security incidents

-- Properly communicate the details of the security incident and event in a timely manner.
+- Properly communicate the details of the security incident and event quickly

-- Develop processes for improving information security and preventing incidents from reoccurring.
+- Develop processes for improving information security and preventing the incident happening again

-Prevent information security failures from interrupting business activities and processes:
+13. Prevent information security failures from interrupting business continuity

-Ensure compliance with information security policies and standards:
+14. Ensure compliance with information security policies and standards

-The Payment Card Industry (PCI) Data Security Standard (DSS) is an international information security standard that was launched in 2004.
-This standard directly affects organizations that handle branded credit cards from leading card companies that include Visa, MasterCard, American Express, Discover, and JCB.
+The Payment Card Industry (PCI) Data Security Standard (DSS) is an international information security standard launched in 2004.
+This standard affects anyone who handles credit cards from leading card companies such Visa, MasterCard, American Express, Discover, and JCB.

-Which organizations need to comply with PCI DSS?
+Which organisations need to comply with PCI DSS?

-Any organization that accepts, stores, or transmits cardholder information is required to comply with the PCI DSS.
-The cardholder information includes the Primary Account Number (PAN), cardholder name, service code, and expiration date.
+Any organization that accepts, stores, or transmits cardholder information must comply with PCI DSS.
+Cardholder information includes the Primary Account Number (PAN), cardholder name, service code, and expiration date.

 The Four Levels of PCI DSS:

-Each organization falls into one of four levels of the PCI DSS.
-These levels are determined by the number of VISA transactions performed by your organization annually.
-The 4 levels of the PCI DSS are as follows:
+Each organisation falls into one of four levels of PCI DSS.
+These levels are determined by the number of VISA transactions performed by your business annually.

-- Level 1: Organizations that process over 6 million transactions per annum, regardless of the channel of the transaction.
+- One: organisations that process over 6 million transactions per annum

-- Level 2: Organizations that process between 1 million to 6 million transactions per annum, regardless of the channel of the transaction.
+- Two: businesses that process between 1 million to 6 million transactions per annum

-- Level 3: Organizations that process between 20,000 to 1 million eCommerce transactions per annum.
+- Three: organisations that process between 20,000 to 1 million e-commerce transactions per annum

-- Level 4: Organizations that process less than 20,000 eCommerce transactions or up to 1 million transactions, regardless of the channel of the transaction.
+- Four: those that process less than 20,000 e-commerce transactions or up to 1 million transactions per annum

 The Six Goals of PCI DSS: